 Relative URL / URI Paths for Beginners

 I am seeing an increasing occurrence of web crawling bots whose implementation of relative path handling in hyperlinks is obviously broken.
-It seems that the people who implemented those bots, have no understanding of how relative paths are supposed to work, or they just suck at programming.
+It seems the people who implemented those bots, have no understanding of how relative paths are supposed to work, or they just suck at programming.
+Or maybe I am witnessing the first signs of A.I. breakdown due to LLMs having been trained on bad A.I. slop generated by other LLMs.

-The worst example is GPTBot/1.2.
-One would expect at least a basic level of competence from the people who wrote that bot, especially because when asking ChatGPT itself about this, it will clearly explain the same principles as are listed below.
-I can only hope that all the crap I see in my logs that bear this bot's signature, are actually an imposter that also happens to run from Microsoft cloud servers, but somehow I doubt this is the case.
+The worst example seen, pretended to be GPTBot/1.2.
+One would expect at least a basic level of competence from the people who wrote that bot—especially because when asking ChatGPT itself about this, it will clearly explain the same principles as are listed below.
+I can only hope that all the crap I see in my logs that bear this bot's signature, are actually an imposter that also happens to run from Microsoft cloud servers.
+However, I haven't seen this one lately, now it is mostly meta-externalagent requesting broken paths.

 Here is a refresher on how relative URLs like ./ or ../somedir/somepage.html actually work.